 Once in the email marketing system, you’ll need to setup rules or triggers to send the emails and personalized content to the right people, depending on their history and behaviour.
-Where you allow multi-stage programmes, there must to be conditions to ensure they get cancelled if behaviour changes, e.g. if the shopper makes a purchase part. way through a recovery campaign.
+Where you allow multi-stage programs, there must be conditions to ensure they get cancelled if behavior changes, e.g. if the shopper makes a purchase part way through a recovery campaign.

-1. Read data from your eCommerce API into your ESP API, including the following: Customer list; Transactional events such product browsed, view cart contents, and cart purchase; and Product data (text, image urls, prices) for in-stock products.
+1. Read data from your eCommerce API into your ESP API, including customer list, transactional events (such product browsed, view cart contents, and cart purchase), and product data (text, image urls, prices) for in-stock products.

-2. In your ESP, set rules or triggers to send the emails to the right people, depending on their history and behaviour.
+2. In your ESP, set rules or triggers to send the emails to the right people, depending on their history and behavior.